pdxparrot/assets/SETUP.md

   * Disable MSAA
   * Remove the Audio Listener
   * Add the UICameraAspectRatio component to the camera
-* Setup Lighting
+* Attach the UI lighting settings
-  * Remove the Skybox Material
+  * Remove the Environment Skybox Material
-  * Environment Lighting Source: Color
-  * Disable Realtime Global Illumination
-  * Disable Baked Global Illumination
-  * Disable Auto Generate lighting
 * Add the scene to the Build Settings
 * The scene should now load when the main scene is run as long as the name of the scene matches what was set in the MainMenuState prefab